karlun/gramods/README.md

  - Gimp (binaries), for generating textures using Python-fu
  - Inkscape (binaries), for generating textures from SVG
  - libuvc, for UVC support, reading image data from video class USB devices.
+ - OpenVR, for HMD and OpenVR tracking support

 ### Module Program Design Principles